Tuning Up: Structure

 The piece is cast into one movement and takes around 5 to 7 minutes to perform.
 It is scored for an exceptionally large orchestra, consisting of two piccolos, three flutes, three oboes, an English horn, three clarinets in B-flat, a bass clarinet, three bassoons, a contrabassoon, four French horns in F, four trumpets in B-flat, two trombones, a bass trombone, a tuba, timpani, two harps, a complete string section and up two six percussionists, playing three tambourines, two differently-pitched ride cymbals, a low-pitched suspended crash cymbal, two differently-pitched cymbals à 2, two very low and differently-pitched tamtams, a very low gong, a very low bass drum, two differently-pitched anvils, two differently-pitched sets of maracas, a glockenspiel, a triangle, three Chinese blocks, two differently-pitched sirens, and sleigh bells.

-Tuning Up begins with an A played by the oboe, an usual practice when tuning up since the oboe offers the most stable sound thanks to its construction and the fact that it is much less affected by other factors, like temperature or humidity.
+Tuning Up begins with an A played by the oboe, a usual practice when tuning up since the oboe offers the most stable sound thanks to its construction and the fact that it is much less affected by other factors, like temperature or humidity.
 Wen-chung specifies that long fragments from each one of the parts are meant to resemble the way instruments are tuned up, without notating anything in particular.
 This was not Wen-chung's decision and was also present in the original sketches.
 The final version of the score includes tuning fragments in as much as half of the duration of the piece.
 A number of quotations are present in the score, among which are Varèse's previous works Amériques, Arcana, Intégrales, and Ionisation.
 Varèse included these quotations in the sketches.
 Further quotations, such as Paganini's Caprice No. 9 or the popular tune Yankee Doodle are also present in the score.

 In the final, prepared version of the score, the two drafts are played one after the other, even though they are similar to a certain extent.
 The two drafts start at bars 1 and 41 respectively, with a small bridging section between them in bars 36 to 40.
 These two sections based on the sketches are concluded with different developments around the note A across the entire orchestral range.
 Large crescendo and diminuendo markings that do not coincide with the markings for the rest of the orchestra were also found in the sketches, probably meaning that Varèse was initially intending to add any electronic means to the score.